Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 Concrete guardrails

 Guardrails acknowledge that confidence scores are not judgement, summaries are not source evidence, and polished interfaces can make weak decisions look safer than they are.
-Effective control design assumes the automation will be wrong in plausible ways.
+Effective control design assumes the automation will sometimes be wrong in realistic, ordinary ways.

 Design for interruption and rollback.